Pythagoras numbers of orders in biquadratic fields: Introduction

 It is interesting that while the proof of Theorem \ref{th:main7infinitely} worked with square roots of coprime integers, in the case of non-maximal orders we required the order to be generated by square roots of three integers where each two have a common divisor greater than four -- a quite weak condition which nevertheless excludes coprime numbers.
 This illustrates that while at the first glance the proofs of lower bounds on Pythagoras numbers may all seem the same, they in fact use a variety of ideas.

 Although our conclusions are not as complete as Peters' on quadratic fields (see Section \ref{se:quadratic}), they give a very good idea about the behaviour of Pythagoras numbers of orders in biquadratic fields and thus in totally real fields in general.
-Regarding maximal orders in biquadratic fields, all the listed results seem to point forwards the following unifying conjecture:
+Regarding maximal orders in biquadratic fields, all the listed results seem to point forwards the following unifying conjecture:\footnote{Based on a preprint of this paper, part (2) of Conjecture \ref{co:conjecture} was proved by He and Hu \cite{HH}.}